Heroin Addiction: Effects, Withdrawal & Detox

 Heroin Overdose Symptoms

 Too much heroin can easily result in life-threatening complications or death.
-Heroin overdoses can depress our respiratory drive to the point that breathing slows or stops.
+A heroin overdose can depress a person’s respiratory drive to the point that breathing slows or stops.
 The resulting oxygen deprivation can lead to brain and other organ injury, coma, and death.15

 The main signs or symptoms of a heroin or other opioid overdose are:15